 - Drop Down

-- Numeric Rating Scale
+- Rating Scale

-- Smiley Rating Scale
+- Symbol Rating Scale

 - General: This format allows the participant to enter any type of text.

-- Phone number: This format requires the participant to enter a phone number in the format (201) 555-0123.
+- Phone Number: This format requires the participant to enter a phone number in the format (201) 555-0123.

 - U.S. ZIP Code: This format requires the participant to enter exactly five digits.